danagolebiewski/README-generator/README.md

 - [Questions](#questions)

 ## Installation
-asdf
+clonig it

 ## Usage
-dfgh
+Answering the questions

 ## Contributing
-fdgh
+Magic and good vibes

 ## Tests
-wert
+Testing testing

 ## Questions
-If you have questions about this project, you can reach me at 456 or my github sdg.
+If you have questions about this project, you can reach me at dana.golebiewski@gmail.com or my github danagolebiewski.